We are currently hiring for the position of:

-- Conducting research to be used in CTJ and ITEP corporate tax reports, testimony, and other publications.
+- Conducting research to be used in CTJ and ITEP reports, testimony, and other publications.

-The position is full-time or part time and is paid based on experience level.
-The internship lasts approximately three months, and can be designed to work around the applicant’s academic schedule.
+The position is full-time (40-hours per week), and is paid.
+The internship lasts approximately three months, and can be designed to work around the applicant’s academic schedule and summer travel plans.

 CTJ is a 501(c)(4) organization that advocates progressive tax policies with a focus on federal legislative issues.
 ITEP is the corresponding 501(c)(3) organization researching tax fairness issues.
 ITEP works primarily on state tax issues but also provides research on federal tax issues to CTJ.
 For more information about our work, visit CTJ at www.ctj.org or ITEP at www.itep.org

 Applicants should e-mail a resume, cover letter, brief writing sample, and the names and contact information of at least two references to firstname.lastname@example.org.
 In the cover letter, please explain your interest in tax policy and, if applicable, any previous experience or coursework in that area.
 Applications are due by March 31, 2015.
 We will let all applicants know of our decision by mid-April.

 CTJ and ITEP are equal opportunity employers.